 PHP offers an intensive treatment program designed to keep adolescents in the community and prevent inpatient hospitalization.
 The PHP Program uses intensive group, individual and family therapy to stabilize the adolescents' symptoms and avoid inpatient admission.
-This program may be used as an initial point of entry into mental health care; as a step up from routine or intensive outpatient services; as a step down from acute inpatient care; or to prevent hospitalization.
-The program provides an educational component to enable the adolescent to keep up with his/her school work.
-In addition, adolescents are provided with extra support in any learning areas that are challenging to them.
+This program may be will be scheduled within 48 hours of the phone call.